Is Your Favorite Coffee Mold-Free? Here’s What the Science Actually Says

 So yes, there is mold.

-And yes, you don’t need to worry too much about it.
-But if you’re looking for an exceptionally clean cup, there are extra steps you can take.
+But no, according to scientists, with some basic maintenance and common sense, you don’t need to worry too much about it.
+However, if you’re looking for an exceptionally clean cup, there are extra steps you can take.

 How To Find Mold-Free Coffee Brands